 Orange zest- This ingredient is technically optional but it truly upgrades the flavor of the strawberry blueberry mixture and makes the entire dish feel more elevated and indulgent.

-Flour: You can use whole wheat flour for a nuttier, slightly denser biscuit.
-Start with half whole wheat and half AP to keep it tender.
+Flour - Swap part of the all-purpose with whole wheat for a nuttier, denser biscuit.
+Start with half-and-half to keep it tender.

-Milk/Cream: Dairy-free alternatives like full-fat coconut milk or almond milk can work in a pinch, though the biscuits may brown differently.
+Milk/Cream - Full-fat coconut milk or almond milk work as dairy-free options, though biscuits may brown differently.

-Want a patriotic twist?
-Make mini shortcakes in star shapes for July 4th gatherings.
-For a brunch-friendly version, serve it open-faced with Greek yogurt and granola in place of whipped cream.
+Festive Twist - Make mini star-shaped shortcakes for July 4th, or serve open-faced with Greek yogurt and Sourdough Granola instead of whipped cream.

 Step 1: Preheat your oven to 425°F and line a baking sheet with parchment paper.